vippsas/vipps-shopify/README.md

 # Vipps Express Checkout

-Vipps does not yet have a solution for express checkout in Shopify
+Vipps does not have a solution for express checkout in Shopify.

 # Vipps Payment
 When you enable this plugin, your customers will be able to choose Vipps as a payment method directly in the checkout.
 There is no need to go via a third party payment method.
 If your customer choose Vipps, the customer fills in their contact information and is then asked to enter their phone number in the Vipps dialogue.
 Then the customer confirms the payment in the Vipps app.
 The order is now completed and are now stored in your Shopify store.